October 25, 1986: 'A little roller up along first': Mets win wild Game Six on Buckner error

 No words were spoken on NBC for three minutes as announcer and network let the reactions on camera and the screaming by the fans say it all.
 Sometimes words just can’t adequately capture a moment.
 When Marv Albert put microphones in front of Wilson and Knight, they didn’t have much luck, either.
 There wasn’t much left to say, or give.
 “I’m just exhausted right now,” Knight admitted.
 “I’m happy, but I’ve never been more tired than I am right now.”3 Boston was sick and tired, especially given that Dave Stapleton had replaced the ailing Buckner at first base for defense every time Boston held the lead in the final inning during the postseason.
 With one unforgettable exception.

 This article originally appeared in "The 1986 New York Mets: There Was More Than Game Six" (SABR, 2016), edited by Leslie Heaphy and Bill Nowlin.
-Read more game stories from the book at the SABR Games Project by clicking here.
+To read more articles from this book at the SABR Games Project, click here.
+It was also published in "Met-rospectives: A Collection of the Greatest Games in New York Mets History" (SABR, 2018), edited by Brian Wright and Bill Nowlin.
+To read more articles from this book at the SABR Games Project, click here.

 1 Author interview with Rich Gedman, August 14, 2014.